Stress urinary incontinence

 - Irritation of the vagina lips (vulva)

-- Skin sores in people who can't get out of the bed or chair
+- Skin sores or pressure ulcers in people who have incontinence and can't get out of the bed or chair

 - Unpleasant odors